 USDA loans are government-backed and designed to help lower-and-middle-income people buy homes in rural and suburban areas.
-They’re a great resource for qualified borrowers because they offer a path to homeownership with competitive interest rates that doesn’t require pristine credit or savings for a down payment.
+They’re a great resource for qualified borrowers because they offer a path to homeownership with competitive interest rates that don’t require pristine credit or savings for a down payment.

 To be eligible, a borrower has to meet broad-based income, employment, and credit requirements.
 The property also has to meet certain requirements – namely, that it’s safe and structurally sound and in what the USDA considers a qualified rural area.